 In July 2019, we partnered with the “March of Dimes” initiative in a three-year collaboration, launching “Healthy Babies, Healthy Business”, a program that supports health benefits for mothers and promotes family-friendly work environments.

 Embracing Carers initiative

-Embracing Carers is a global initiative that we lead in collaboration with prominent caregiver organizations around the world.
-Embracing Carers is designed to increase awareness, action and discussion for the often-overlooked needs of caregivers.
-We believe that the topic of caregiving is one of the most under-addressed public health issues of our time.
-Caregivers spend so much time looking after someone else that they often do not get the recognition and support they need.
-We raise awareness of the issues caregivers face, activate stakeholders for deeper engagement, establish global best practices and advocacy resources, and endorse the improved integration of carer support into the entire spectrum of care.
-In 2018, Embracing Carers supported the self-identification of caregivers, extended the reach of the initiative to Brazil and China, established dedicated disease-specific carer resources, and collaborated with carer communities to develop the first-ever Global State in November 2018, which highlights the needs of unpaid caregivers in Australia, Canada, France, Germany, India, Italy, Spain, the United Kingdom, and the United States.
+Embracing Carers is a global initiative that we lead in collaboration with prominent caregiving organizations around the world.
+Embracing Carers is designed to increase awareness, action and discussion around the often-overlooked needs of caregivers.
+We believe that the topic of caregiving is one of the most under-addressed public health issues of our time, with caregivers receiving little recognition and support despite providing vital services for others.
+We raise awareness of the issues faced by caregivers, prompt stakeholders to show deeper engagement, establish global best practices and advocacy resources and endorse the improved integration of carer support into the spectrum of care.

 In 2019, Embracing Carers worked to transform awareness into action by launching a global “Time Counts” campaign, which encouraged people to find large or small ways to help a caregiver in their lives and pledge that time.
 Embracing Carers also provides support to more than 30 patient and carer groups globally, enabling them to create initiatives dedicated to behavioral change and peer-to-peer support programs to improve caregivers’ lives.